Orcaa-or-ak/PRNG-XORShift/README.md

 ## Overview

 The XORShift algorithm is a type of pseudorandom number generator that uses a series of XOR and shift operations to produce random values.
-This implementation generates 512-bit random numbers.

 The XORShift algorithm is defined by the following operations: